 My top 5 selection

-Portugal count a high number of historical villages, especially at the Border with Spain.
+Portugal counts a high number of historical villages, especially close to the Border with Spain.
 Many of them are located on hills and fortified making them very scenic.
 If you can stray from the big hub of Lisbon - Sintra - Porto - Algarve, I recommend taking a road trip and exploring the countryside to discover those little gems of Portugal.